-There are two additional pathways for the development of GM-CT-01 for use in treatment of cancer.
+There are potentially additional pathways for the development of GM-CT-01 for use in treatment of cancer.
 GM-CT-01 was found to be generally safe when studied in a Phase I clinical trial in end-stage cancer patients with multiple tumor types alone and in combination with 5-Fluorouracil (5-FU), which is an FDA-approved chemotherapy used for treatment of various types of cancer.
-Three Phase II studies were conducted, but were only partially completed due to financing issues.
-DAVFU-003 was a Phase II, multi-center, open-label trial in end-stage, line 3/4 metastatic colorectal cancer patients, who were treated with a combination of GM-CT-01 and 5-FU.
-In the 20 enrolled patients, the median survival was 6.7 months and there was a notable reduction in the expected adverse events related to 5-FU therapy.
+Three Phase II studies were conducted, but were only partially completed due to financing issues at the time.
+Based on these completed Phase I and partially completed Phase II clinical trials, we are exploring additional potential indications for the use of GM-CT-01 in combination with cancer chemotherapy.